routineactivity/forecasting_crime/README.md

-# forecasting_crime
+# Forecasting crime

-Walkthrough for using ETS/ARIMA using crime data
+Introductory walkthrough on how to forecast time series data using ETS/ARIMA methods.
+Example using open crime data from the Metropolitan Police Service.